MarcDirven/cpp-lazy/README.md

 ```

-That certainly took alot amount of typing.
+That is pretty verbose.
 Instead, try this for change:
 ```cpp
 std::vector<int> randomNumbers = lz::random(0, 32, n).toVector();
 ```